RahmanAnsari/xkye-lang/doc/Xkyepair.md

 ## Xkye Pair

 Valid syntax of Xkye pairs are given below.
+Different ways of getting output in Xkye is explained in [Fetch]()

 ![Valid Xkye Pair](../images/validxkyepair.png)